 The vast majority of Irish people consume alcohol moderately and responsibly.
 It is in our industry’s interest to ensure that remains the case and to help reduce alcohol misuse, whenever possible.

-Per capita consumption levels in Ireland have fallen by a significant 24.8% since its peak rate in 2001.
-The consumption rate in 2019 stands at 10.856 litres per adult (LPA), which means Irish drinkers are approaching the OECD EU average of 10.068 LPA.
+Per capita consumption levels in Ireland have fallen by a significant 31% since its peak rate in 2001.
+The consumption rate in 2023 stands at 9.9 litres per adult (LPA).
+Alcohol consumption levels in Ireland are behind the UK, Spain, France and Germany.
+In fact, Irish consumption levels are less than 14 other EU member states (OECD 2023).

-According to the HSE, Binge drinking is defined as drinking six or more standard drinks in one sitting.
-Common examples of one standard drink are a half pint of lager/stout/cider, a 100ml glass of wine or pub measure (35.5ml) of spirits.
+The HSE defines binge drinking as drinking six or more standard drinks in one sitting.
+Common examples of one standard drink are a half pint of lager/stout/cider, a 100ml glass of wine or pub measure (35ml) of spirits.
 On average, it takes one hour for the body to process one standard drink.

-There has been a marginal decline in the rate of binge drinking in Ireland.
-The 2018 Healthy Ireland Survey, a report commissioned by the Department of Health, showed that 37% of drinkers binge drink on a typical drinking occasion while 22% of drinkers binge drink at least once a week.
-In 2015 the Health Ireland Survey showed that 39% of drinkers binge drink on a typical drinking occasion with 24% doing so at least once a week.
+There has been a marginal increase in the rate of binge drinking in Ireland.
+The 2024 Healthy Ireland Survey, a report commissioned by the Department of Health, showed that 28% of drinkers binge drink on a typical drinking occasion.
+This is an increase from 24% measured in 2023 and shows a return to the level measured in 2018.

 Drinks Ireland has been consistent in its opposition to drink-driving.
 The drinks industry has always supported Road Safety Authority campaigns to tackle drink driving and welcomed the Government’s 2018 Road Traffic Amendment Bill from the Government which will ensure that those convicted of drink-driving will automatically be disqualified from driving.